trriplejay/sample_pipelines/README.md

-# -deploy
+# -mani2mani

-- simple deployment set up with 2 manifests.
+- used to test using a manifest job as input to another manifest job
-- originally based on the 'release' branch of this repo.
+- uses runSh to print out the manfest object so we can see how it looks